-One morning a young man wakes to find a small, disgusting creature has attached itself to the base of his brain stem.
-The creature gives him a euphoric state of happiness but in return demands human victims.
+One morning, a young man wakes to find that a small, disgusting creature has attached itself to the base of his brain stem.
+The creature gives him a euphoric state of happiness but demands human victims in return.

-A delicious, mysterious goo that oozes from the earth is marketed as the newest dessert sensation.
-But the tasty treat rots more than teeth when zombie-like snackers who only want to consume more of the strange substance at any cost begin infesting the world.
+A delicious, mysterious goo that oozes from the earth is marketed as the newest dessert sensation, but the tasty treat rots more than teeth when zombie-like snackers who only want to consume more of the strange substance at any cost begin infesting the world.

 When a liquor store owner finds a case of "Viper" in his cellar, he decides to sell it to the local hobos at one dollar a bottle, unaware of its true properties.
 The drinks causes its consumers to melt, very messily.
 Two homeless lads find themselves up against the effects of the toxic brew, as well as going head to head with "Bronson" a Vietnam vet with sociopathic tendencies, and the owner of the junkyard they live in.
 Written by

 5 of 5 people found this review helpful.